splanck/vlibc/docs/process.md

 `setpgid(0, 0)` for portability.
 `sigqueue` delivers a queued signal with a small data payload when the platform exposes `rt_sigqueueinfo` or falls back to the native implementation.
+`sigaltstack` configures an alternate stack for signal handlers using the `sigaltstack` system call when available or delegating to the host on BSD.

 `posix_spawn` accepts an attribute object controlling the signal mask and process group of the new process.
 File actions can be supplied to open, close